Getting started with Trento Premium #

 2 Product lifecycle and update strategy #

-Trento Premium is available at no extra cost for SLES for SAP subscribers.
+Trento is available at no extra cost for SLES for SAP 15 subscribers.
 Particularly, Trento's two main components have the following product lifecycles:

 - Trento Agent

-Delivery mechanism: RPM package for SUSE Linux Enterprise Server for SAP Applications 15 SP1 and newer.
+Delivery mechanism: RPM package for SUSE Linux Enterprise Server for SAP Applications 15 SP3 and newer.

-Supported runtime: Supports SUSE Linux Enterprise Server for SAP Applications 15 SP1 and newer.
+Supported runtime: Supported in SUSE Linux Enterprise Server for SAP Applications 15 SP3 and newer, on x86_64 and ppc64le architectures.

 - Trento Server

-Delivery mechanism: A set of container images from the SUSE registry together with a Helm chart for easy installation.
+Delivery mechanisms: A set of container images from the SUSE public registry together with a Helm chart that facilitates their installation or a set of RPM packages for SUSE Linux Enterprise Server for SAP Applications 15 SP3 and newer.

-If you already use a CNCF-certified Kubernetes, you can run the Trento Server in it.
+If you already use a CNCF-certified Kubernetes cluster, you can run the Trento Server in it.

-If you have no Kubernetes and want enterprise support, SUSE recommends SUSE Rancher with Rancher Kubernetes Engine (RKE) version 1 or 2.
+If you have no Kubernetes cluster and want enterprise support, SUSE recommends SUSE Rancher Kubernetes Engine (RKE) version 1 or 2.

 3 Requirements #